mathesar-foundation/mathesar-wiki/team/worklogs/ghislaine.md

 **Current Focus:**

-- Finalizing and distributing the surveys for niche research.
+- Updating the surveys for niche research.
 - Continuing discussions with team members for feedback and insights.

 ## 2023-08-02